bdlebaron/bdlebaron.github.io/research.markdown

 # This is a summary of research papers which are available now.

-1. Dynamic Order Dispersion and Volatility Persistence in a Simple Limit Order Book Model
+1. **Dynamic Order Dispersion and Volatility Persistence in a Simple Limit Order Book Model**
-  - This preliminary paper extends the dynamics of a basic stylized limit order book model introduced in \mycite{ChiIor2002}.
+  - **ABSTRACT:** This preliminary paper extends the dynamics of a basic stylized limit order book model introduced in \mycite{ChiIor2002}.
 The original model is capable of generating some key market microstructure features, but it cannot recreate longer range persistence in volatility.